fengyunzyl/a/misc/stream-recorder.md

+Its become clear that someone is censoring this forum.
+The "unofficial" RtmpDump thread has been deleted several times.
+The thread about DMCA was removed.
+Luckily I saved my post because I expected this to happen.
+If you remove it again, I will post it again.
+So you better go ahead and ban me, or offer up a good explaination as to why this content is being removed.

+---

 We have Xeebo to thank for this.
 He is the one who filed the DMCA takedown notice with GitHub.
 Please feel free to email him at xeebosoft@ukr.net